monicacrespo/bootcamp-backend-student-mongodb-modelling/2.advanced/README.md

 ## Add the capability to have public and private lectures and users - Approach 2
-Another approach to design the Many-to-Many relationship between courses and users would be to store the users in `Users` collection and keep the course details embedded with each user as an array of sub-documents called as courses.
+Another approach to design the Many-to-Many relationship between courses and users would be to store the users in `Users` collection and keep the course details embedded with each user as an array of `CoursesSimplified` sub-documents called as courses.

 ```
 / Users collection